Mohammadjamiu/tahugo_updated/content/networking/does-wifi-use-microwaves-or-radio-waves.md

 ---
 Wi-Fi has become an essential aspect of our daily lives, providing seamless internet access and connecting a wide range of devices.
 As we rely on this wireless technology for communication and online activities, it's natural to wonder about the underlying mechanisms of Wi-Fi.

 One common query that arises is whether Wi-Fi utilizes microwaves or radio waves.
-In this article, we will look into just into that.
+In this article, we will look into just that.

 {{< table-of-contents >}}